BCV-Uniandes/GraSP/README.md

 **Note:** All compressed archives **contain a README file** with further details and instructions on the data's structure and format.

+### Alternative Download Methods

+In case you cannot download the files from our servers, you can download the **lighter version of our dataset (the version sampled at 1fps)** from this [**Google Drive link**](https://drive.google.com/file/d/15tzetVAGRvBRyhRTscLDf0SfDfMloSBX/view?usp=sharing), and the [1fps to 30fps association file](https://drive.google.com/file/d/1E4_W7DWS84G9ywo5GCHb7tets_2pe9Cz/view?usp=sharing).
+For now, we only provide the 1fps version with this alternative downloading option, but we are also working to upload all the files to the cloud.

 ### Main Dataset to Run our Models

 The ```GraSP_30fps.tar.gz``` is the only archive **necessary to run our code**.
 Hence, to download and uncompress this file, run the following command in a Linux terminal: